AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   sorts of bad things with this, and the only way to stop them is to check notebooks yourself before autograding.
 We have a custom-build solution at https://github.com/AaltoScienceIT/isolate-namespace, but it will require manual work.
+This requires a Linux computer.